South West Outdoor Festival 2018 FAQs

 Can I bring my own food/alcohol

 Yes, you are welcome to bring your own supplies of food and drink, but there will also be outlets where you can purchase good, healthy food and equally good – but perhaps not so healthy – alcohol.
-Please observe the no-glass-bottles rule, and keep BYO booze to reasonable levels - the festival bar has a wide range of poisons, including local ales and ciders.
+Please observe the no-glass-bottles rule, and keep BYO booze to reasonable levels - the festival bar has a wide range of drinks, including local ales and ciders.

 Where is the campsite?